Waters of SGang Gwaay • 8 Days

 Visit the ancient Haida village of Ninstints on Anthony Island.
 This extraordinary historical settlement is a United Nations World Heritage Site, also known as SGang Gwaay.
 Numerous totem poles overlook the village and longhouse ruins are still visibly prominent.

-Haida Watchmen on the island can explain the carvings on the poles and provide insightful interpretations of the village and their ancestors who once lived there.
-Spend a day exploring the site and experiencing the sense of mystery that lingers in this ancient village.
+Haida Watchmen working at the site can explain the carvings on the poles and provide insightful interpretations of the village and their ancestors who once lived there.
+Spend a day exploring the island and experiencing the sense of mystery that lingers in this ancient village.

-During the trip, we paddle throughout the waters surrounding SGang Gwaay (see the route map).
+During the trip, we paddle throughout the waters surrounding SGang Gwaay.
 This region is truly a kayaker's paradise, with countless inlets, coves, beaches and islands to explore.
 We camp on soft, thick moss amongst the giant old-growth cedar, spruce and hemlock that flourish in the lush temperate rainforests of Gwaii Haanas.
 We generally paddle to a new campsite each day the weather and sea conditions allow us to.

 After enjoying several days of paddling and camping in this truly wild region of the coast, we return to Rose Harbour on the second-to-last day.
 Here, we indulge in wood-fired hot showers and dinner hosted by the local residents.
 These fascinating homesteaders are happy to provide a glimpse into their unique self-sufficient lifestyles.